Nickelodeon and LGBTQ representation: Censorship

-In June 2021, former Disney executive David Levine, who oversaw kids programming for 16 years, told Insider that "a lot of conservative opinion" drove depictions of characters of the Disney Channel, Cartoon Network, and Nickelodeon, leaving no hope for LGBTQ representation, and stated he had similar conversations, even sixteen years later.
-Insider also reported that the series creator of Mysticons, Sean Jara, brought in queer writers and women into the series writing team, following the change of the series to center on four teenage girls, with these writers helping build out "an arc between lesbian characters Zarya Moonwolf and Kitty Boon."
-The publication noted that although Jara received support from fellow producers and Nickelodeon, one unnamed business partner was concerned that the storyline was not "age-appropriate" for young viewers.
+In June 2021, former Disney executive David Levine, who served as vice president of kids programming for Disney in the United Kingdom (UK), Europe, and Africa for 16 years (2004 — 2020), told Insider in a 2021 interview that "a lot of conservative opinion" drove depictions of characters of the Disney Channel, Cartoon Network, and Nickelodeon, leaving little hope for LGBTQ representation for nearly two decades.
+Insider also reported that the series creator of Mysticons, Sean Jara, brought in queer writers and women into the series writing team, following the change of the series to center on four teenage girls, with these writers helping build out "an arc between lesbian characters Zarya Moonwolf and Kitty Boon".
+The publication noted that, although Jara received support from fellow producers and Nickelodeon, one unnamed business partner was concerned that the storyline was not "age-appropriate" for young viewers.
 This resulted in a kiss scene between Zarya Moonwolf and Kitty Boon being cut, even as Jara fought for their romance to remain included in the series.

+Gargoyles creator Greg Weisman said that creators would "never" be allowed to "be explicit" with "adult" themes, including LGBTQ elements, due to fear of backlash.
+"If they [Disney] got two letters, they would freak out and talk about [how] we've got to re-edit the show," Weisman said.
+"They were scared of parental response."
+However, a decline in the parental rights movement targeting LGBTQ content in TV shows, as well as a rise in acceptance of gay and lesbian people in the United States, allowed for more LGBTQ inclusion in family-oriented and children's media on television.
+However, acceptance of transgender and nonbinary people was lower, resulting in less public support for inclusive policies, as noted by NORC at the University of Chicago.